Bigfoot in Frio County, Texas — The American South (West South Central)

 Erected 1936 by State of Texas.
 (Marker Number 5818.)

 Topics and series.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • War, Texas Independence.
 In addition, it is included in the Texas 1936 Centennial Markers and Monuments series list.
+A significant historical date for this entry is January 7, 1899.

 Location.
 29° 2.847′ N, 98° 52.003′ W. Marker is in Bigfoot, Texas, in Frio County.
-Marker is at the intersection of Farm to Market Road 472 and Farm to Market Road 462, on the right when traveling south on Highway 472.
+It is at the intersection of Farm to Market Road 472 and Farm to Market Road 462, on the right when traveling south on Highway 472.
 The marker is located in front of the Bigfoot Community Center and across the highway from the Bigfoot Wallace Museum.
 Touch for map.
 Marker is in this post office area: Bigfoot TX 78005, United States of America.
 Touch for directions.

 Regarding Here William Alexander A. Wallace.
 In 1836, when he learned that a brother and a cousin had been shot down in the Goliad Massacre, he set out for Texas to "take pay out of the Mexicans."
 A good many years later he told John C. Duval that he believed the account had been squared.
 Source: The Handbook of Texas